archit-p/go-back-n-arq/README.md

 This project aims to simulate the working of the Go Back N protocol in real world conditions and aim to generate a more accurate formula for throughput efficiency.

 **Objectives:**
-* Progress - Implementing the go back n arq protocol using ns2.
+* Progress - Implementing the go back n arq protocol using ns2
 * Date - 01/04/2018-
 Realized that ns2 not perfect language for implementation
-Switched to Matlab-
+Switched to Matlab for further progress-
 * Progress - Implementing protocol using matlab
 * Simulate realistic transmission errors
 * Improve upon current throughput formula